MailTape/MailTape-v1/_posts/2023-07-02-Expensive-Music-Band.md

 ## [Munan](https://www.instagram.com/p/CtdF0VMpM6j/?hl=en-gb) - Once Upon a Time
 Sarah: **"**A trippy track to finish off our Sunday selection.
 Entranced by this creative funk distortion :)"**"**

 <p id="outroduction">That wraps up this morning's selection!
 Thank you for joining us, we hope it brought some light into your day.
-Our love to Expensive Music Band for his delightful Sunday discoveries, and our thanks to [Nella Papelita](https://nellapapelita.portfoliobox.net/contact) for this episode's fantastic illustration!</p>
+Our love to [Expensive Music Band](https://expensivemusicband.bandcamp.com/) for these delightful Sunday discoveries, and our thanks to [Nella Papelita](https://nellapapelita.portfoliobox.net/contact) for this episode's fantastic illustration!</p>